mperry/functionalgroovy/README.md

 * Reader, Writer and State monads
 * A simple IO type

-It is divided into four components: core, main, demo and consume.
-* Core enhances Functional Java with Groovy idioms
-* Main adds new functionality
-* Demo includes examples of FP in Groovy and usage of this library
-* Consume shows how to include FunctionalGroovy in your project

 I have written an initial [blog post](http://mperry.github.io/2013/07/28/groovy-null-handling.html) covering:
 * some introductory material on functional programming in Groovy
 * how to begin using the Functional Groovy library